-Using this classic film, we show how Dramatica's concept of the four throughlines work in a well-constructed story about a hero who must choose between temptation and his father's redemption.
+Using this classic film, we show how Dramatica's concept of the four throughlines works in this well-constructed story about a hero who must choose between temptation and his father's redemption.

 Here we apply three different story models to the first novel in The Hunger Games series by Suzanne Collins.
 (Naturally, Dramatica has the most to say.)
 This highly popular YA dystopian novel falls into a subgenre we like to call Social Psych Tests.

 Not a classic romance story, because these lovers are somewhat star-crossed, this popular YA novel demonstrates that the principles of story structure can be found at work in character-driven, mainstream novels as well as plot-driven, genre stories.

 Various other story analyses of this Disney film have been attempted by dramatica experts, and the general consensus is that its structure has a few weaknesses, but that these do not prevent it from being emotionally compelling.
 Here's our unique take on Frozen.